lavanet/lava/protocol/badgegenerator/Readme.md

 ## Env Variables explained

 1. BADGE_DEFAULT_GEOLOCATION
-    >this is really important because if for some reason we don't find which country the users is calling from than we use the default value. this value should be on the BADGE_USER_DATA json.
+    >this is really important because if for some reason we don't find which country the users is calling from then we use the default value. this value should be on the BADGE_USER_DATA json.
 2. BADGE_COUNTRIES_FILE_PATH
     >this is a csv file with all countries and lava-geolocation link for example.
-    It contains four colums country-code;country-name,continent code,lava-geolocation
+    It contains four columns country-code;country-name,continent code,lava-geolocation
     for example:
     ```
     AD;Andorra;EU;2